 Tall Ship Rally in Szczecin is an extraordinary event during which Szczecin is a home for Tall Ships from various parts of the world.
 The event is accompanied by the celebrations of the Sea Days.
 Every year the rally is a magnet for thousands of tourists from Poland and abroad.
 The main celebrations venue is Wały Chrobrego in Szczecin.
 Usually, in the Tall Ships events there are about 100 vessels.
 To take part in the Regatta they have to be at least 9.14 m long.
 Usually tourists can admire about 50 vessels during the race.
 Apart from regatta there are usually also concerts, shows, displays and fairs.

 Another interesting Szczecin festival is Pyromagic.
 It is the largest fireworks festival in Poland that takes place in August.
-During this event the sky over Szczecin shines with tens of thousands of colorful fireworks.
+During this event the sky over Szczecin shines with tens of thousands of colourful fireworks.
 Viewers witness the competition of pyrotechnic companies from all over the world and also participate in excellent concerts and parties.

-The unique location, proximity to Berlin, easy communication with Scandinavia, its own harbor, large green areas, numerous water bodies, interesting monuments, and an attractive cultural offer are Szczecin's potential that is successively used for development of tourism.
+The unique location, proximity to Berlin, easy communication with Scandinavia, its own harbour, large green areas, numerous water bodies, interesting monuments, and an attractive cultural offer are Szczecin's potential that is successively used for development of tourism.
 We invite all our groups to discover this interesting city.
 ITS Poland DMC can organize your stay in Poland, just contact one of our professional group coordinators.

 Author: Agnieszka Szwedzińska